 As part of the federal Pathways Program, USDA offers paid federal internships at USDA agencies and offices around the country.
 USDA is hiring interns from high school to graduate level for a broad range of occupational fields, from veterinary science, to engineering, to natural resources management, and finance.

 This developmental program gives students experience to enhance their educational goals and shape their career choices.
 USDA internships involve on-the-job experience, mentorship, and training tailored to the student’s education, experience, and interests.

 The program is available to students who are currently enrolled in qualifying educational programs or institutions from high school to graduate level.

-During 2019, the USDA hosted thousands of interns throughout the country, many of which were through the Federal Pathways Program.
-In the Summer of 2020, the USDA will hire Pathways Interns in hundreds of locations in nearly every state in the country for the following occupational fields:
+In 2020, USDA hosted thousands of in-person and virtual internships around the country, many of which were through the federal Pathways Program.
+Next summer, USDA will hire Pathways interns in hundreds of locations in nearly every state in the country for the following occupational fields: